jpverkamp/blog/content/programming/games/racket-roguelike/2013-05-17-racket-roguelike-7-into-darkness.md

 Hmm.
 Well, this is a problem.
 It turns out... we can see right through walls.
 Perhaps we should work on that a bit.

 This is when a pre-built framework would *really* come in handy.
 But the algorithm isn't too bad.
-Essentially, we want {{< wikipedia "raycasting" >}}.
+Essentially, we want [[wiki:raycasting]]().
 We'll start with a series of lines out from the player and light tiles as we go.
 If we hit something that can't be lit up, stop.
 Sounds like a nicely recursive function to me!

 Before that, let's modify the tile definitions again.
 We'll add the `solid` property.
 If a tile is `solid` (like a wall or a tree), you can't see through it.
 Otherwise (like empty space or over water), you can.